 The Goddess (1934)

-It is a 1934 silent Chinese movie released by the Lianhua movie Company.
-The movie tells the story of an unknown woman, who lives as a prostitute in the evening and engages the mother by day to give her child an education and learning in the midst of social oppression on the streets of Shanghai, China.
-It features Ruan Lingyu among her latest roles.
-Lo Ming Yau wrote the movie and Hong Weilie was the cinematographer.
+“Goddess” is a silent Chinese movie released in 1934 by the Lianhua Film Company.
+The film tells the story of an unknown woman who works as a prostitute at night while dedicating her days to ensuring her child receives an education amidst the social oppression found on the streets of Shanghai, China.
+Ruan Lingyu delivers one of her notable performances in this film, which was written by Lo Ming Yau and features cinematography by Hong Weilie.

-The general public reacted enthusiastically, especially due to Ruan Lingyu’s appeal in Shanghai in the very early 1930s.
-4 years after the initial release of Goddess, Yonggang Wu reprises the movie as Yanzhi Lei with adjustments made to the actors, setting and parts of the story.
-After Stanley Kwan’s revival of Ruan Lingyu’s tale with the biopic Center Stage (1991) starring Maggie Cheung as Ruan, public interest in traditional Chinese cinema was revitalized.
-Today, Goddess is one of the most popular movies from the golden era of Chinese cinema, and was even named one of China’s top 100 movies by the Hong Kong movie Awards in 2005.
+The public responded with great enthusiasm, particularly due to Ruan Lingyu’s popularity in Shanghai during the early 1930s.
+Four years after the original release of *Goddess*, Yonggang Wu revisited the film with *Yanzhi Lei*, making changes to the cast, setting, and elements of the storyline.
+Following Stanley Kwan’s retelling of Ruan Lingyu’s story in the biopic *Center Stage* (1991), which featured Maggie Cheung as Ruan, interest in traditional Chinese cinema saw a resurgence.
+Today, *Goddess* ranks among the most beloved films from the golden age of Chinese cinema, even being recognized as one of China’s top 100 films by the Hong Kong Movie Awards in 2005.

 Plunder of Peach and Plum (1934)